trozware/troznet/_posts/2012-05-08-manreader.md

 tags:
   - man reader
   - mac
+iphoneappname: Man Reader
+iphoneappid: 522583774
+iphoneappdesc: Man Reader is a utility app for reading macOS man pages.
 ---
-Man Reader is a utility app for reading OS X&#8217;s man pages.
+Man Reader is a utility app for reading macOS&#8217;s man pages.
 Man Reader allows quick, convenient and easy access to the man pages on your system, useful for programmers, system administrators and tweakers.

 [![][1]][2]